 Tom joined Pappas Capital in 2018 and has more than 30 years of executive management experience in the life science and medical device industries.
 He is located in Boston and focuses primarily on company formation.
 Tom is the founder of Allievex Corp., and currently serves as its President and CEO, as well as a director.
 Allievex is developing novel therapies for the treatment of rare pediatric neurodegenerative diseases.
 Allievex’s lead product candidate is tralesinidase alfa, an investigational enzyme replacement therapy for the treatment of children with Sanfilippo syndrome type B or mucopolysaccharidosis IIIB (MPS IIIB).

-Tom currently serves as a member of the Emerging Companies Section Governing Board of the Biotechnology Industry Organization (BIO), and as a business advisor to the Progeria Research Foundation.
+Tom currently serves as a member of the Emerging Companies Section Governing Board of the Biotechnology Industry Organization (BIO), as a business advisor to the Progeria Research Foundation, and on the Department of Veteran’s Affairs Research Advisory Committee on Gulf War Veterans’ Illnesses (RACGWVI).
 He previously served for nine years as a member of the BIO board of directors, where he was active in the policy areas of capital formation, bioethics, intellectual property, and regulatory policy.
 He also served as a director for LifeSci Acquisition Corporation II (NASDAQ: LSAQ) and board observer for 4D Molecular Therapeutics, Inc. (NASDAQ: FDMT).
 From 1988 to 1991, Tom served as a captain in the United States Army and was awarded several medals for his services as an AH-64 Apache helicopter pilot in the Gulf War.

 United States Military Academy at West Point (BS in Engineering)